Tradish celebrate their 10-year anniversary this year with the release

 Brian Woetmann: bodhrán,

-percussion, vocals, stepping
+percussion, mandolin, vocals, stepping

-As part of a living tradition, Tradish are interested in exploring ways to connect the
+tradition, Tradish are interested in exploring ways to connect the

 old and the new, the past and the present, respecting the roots

 of Irish emigration and the sheer passion of its traditional music